National Parks

 I’m sitting in Chisos Basin Campground at Big Bend National Park, a whisper of a breeze lifting strands of my hair across my face before I tuck them back behind my ears.
 The sun is warm on my back.
 A roadrunner tiptoes through a neighboring campsite, searching for food scraps under the picnic table.
 Overhead, turkey vultures endlessly circle; I idly wonder what they might be searching for.

-This is our thirty-fifth National Park and it’s unlike anywhere I’ve been.
+This is our thirty-fourth National Park and it’s unlike anywhere I’ve been.
 After driving hours through the windswept plains of West Texas — from Guadalupe Mountains National Park, where we woke and summited Guadalupe Peak, south through Van Horn and Marfa and Alpine — we reached the remote entrance to Big Bend, which is named very literally for an elongated curve of the Rio Grande River that runs along the southern edges of the park, drastically changing the course of the river from flowing southeastern to northeastern.
 The river, also known as Rio Bravo del Norte in Mexico (“the fierce river of the north”), marks the boundary between the United States and Mexico.

 There are three main campgrounds in the park, but my initial research had quickly led me to Chisos Basin.
 Everything that is known of my ancestral line informs me that I come from Northern hemisphere mountain and ocean people.
 In other words, the opposite of the Chihuahuan Desert landscape we were driving into.
 Two of the campgrounds at Big Bend are located closer to the river, which is often a full twenty degrees Fahrenheit warmer than the third campground, which I had read is located in the Chisos Mountains.
 Say less.
 I’d managed to snag us a spot at Chisos Basin, but had no idea what to expect when we first entered the park a little before sunset.
 I was awed and a little giddy when the Chisos range came into view — a mountain oasis rising up out of the middle of the desert, burnished golden in the early evening light.
 A single road snakes up into the dramatic peaks, where soon the landscape becomes a little greener (the cooler temperatures might fool you, but it’s still part of a desert ecosystem) and there are signs for black bears and mountain lions and white-tailed deer.
 My mountain-loving heart feels at home and my heat-averse body breathes a sigh of relief.